Christophe Laudamiel

-Christophe Laudamiel (born 1969) is a French perfumer.
+Christophe Laudamiel (born 1969) is a French perfumer, chemist, writer and model.
 He is co-founder and Master Perfumer of DreamAir creative studios in New York City, where he currently resides.
 In 2019 he was named Chief Perfumer to BélAir Lab in Tokyo: a perfume composition and technology studio newly managed by Rohto Pharmaceuticals.
 He is a founder and president of the non-profit Academy of Perfumery and Aromatics.

+Christophe is the Master Perfumer at Generation by Osmo, the AI native fragrance house, based in New York City.